Photo from “The Gentle Art of Swedish Death Cleaning”.

 Recently, I have had many calls to help with “Death Cleaning.”
 Now, to be honest, no one actually says come over and help me “death clean”.
 It goes more like this.

-” I realize I have a lot of stuff, and I don’t want to leave it for my kids to deal with.
-I need help.”
+” I have a lot of stuff, and I don’t want to leave it for my kids to deal with.
+Help!”

 ” My husband refuses to move to a smaller home now.
-But, I want to get rid of some stuff, so I’m ready when it’s time.”
+But, I want to get rid of some things, so I’m ready when it’s time.”

-” All this stuff is driving me crazy; I can’t take it anymore.
-I need help!”
+” All this clutter is driving me nuts, I can’t take it anymore.
+Help!”

 As Ann Lightfoot says in her upcoming book, “Love Your Home Again”, people are like, “Oh my God, nobody wants my stuff.
 I don’t even want my stuff.”

 Death cleaning was a term that was made popular by the 2018 book, “The Gentle Art of Death Cleaning.” by Margareta Magnusson.